ryvdx/sveltekit-keycloak-multitenant/README.md

   email_domain: 'camaros.io'
 ```

-Optional: Extend this with any additional attributes to pass into locals.
+Optional: Extend this with any additional metadata to customize your per-tenant experience:

 ```
 mustangs: